Skip to content

 This complete guide explains everything simply, so you clearly know your options and the next steps.

-Is a School Zone Speeding Ticket in Texas?
+What is a School Zone Speeding Ticket in Texas?

 A school zone speeding ticket is issued when a driver exceeds the posted reduced speed limit in an active school zone.